 1. Prepare yourself for the process of selling a junk car that is not mine

 Arranging a method of transportation is another important task before selling your junk vehicle.
-Connect with junk car buyers that can pick up and remove your vehicle for free if you do not have a way to deliver the vehicle.
+Connect with junk car buyers who can pick up and remove your vehicle for free if you do not have a way to deliver the vehicle.

 2. Get a replacement title or transfer the title into your name

 Those who have already gone through a title transfer but have a damaged or lost title can apply for a replacement with the DMV.
 Getting a replacement title traditionally requires an application fee.
-All applications can be filled out and paid for either online or in person at your local DMV.
+All applications can be filled out and paid for online or in person at your local DMV.

 3. Gather all necessary paperwork

 Selling a junk car for cash means you must have the vehicle title or another form of proof of ownership available.
 Those who do not have a vehicle title may use their vehicle registration or bill of sale.
-Having the title available tends to get you more money for your junk vehicle, so apply for a replacement if possible.
+Having the title available will get you more money for your junk vehicle, so apply for a replacement if possible.